Dr. Brown has been selected for Jury Duty. Please check on the right hand side for office closing.

 5. Does your office evaluate children for medical cannabis?

-Our office does evaluate children for medical cannabis ages 5 years old and older.
 The fee for pediatrics is $250.00.
-There is a six (6) week waiting list.
 Please visit this page and review the frequently asked questions.
 Dr. Brown is not seeing pediatric patients at this time.

 6. Will using cannabis cure my medical condition, disease, or illness?